39 Museums in Salvador: Discover the history and culture of Bahia

 2. Salvador City Hall Memorial

-Praça Tomé de Souza, Centre
+Tomé de Souza Square, Centre

 Memorial da Camara de Salvador

-Chronology – Historical Context
+Chronology – Historical context

 • 2001: Inauguration of the Memorial.